hanzydev/SpaceX/README.md

 ## :star: Credits

 No credits, this project is one of a kind.
 It's the best file upload server out there.

+## :handshake: Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.